Wyandotte Municipal Services

 The system has its benefits over the other communities, both in monthly service charges and in customer service.

+WMS is currently in the process of replacing its coaxial cable system and headend with a fiber optic network.
+The fiber network will be ready for use soon.

 Electric Services

 In December 1889, the Wyandotte Electric Light Company initially provided street lighting and electric service for the city.
 At this time, the company was a for-profit entity.
 After a few years, residents voted to create a municipal electric utility.

 Currently, WMS is one of the 41 public power systems in Michigan and one of 2,000 public power systems in the United States.
 The electric system alone generates $22.2 million in revenues, and sold 282 million kilowatt-hours in the year 2001.
 It is a member of the American Municipal Power-Ohio.

 Peak electric demands, which occur during the summer, span from 65 to 70 megawatts.
 The electric system has two sources of supply to provide reliable, and most economical service: